jeffjanderson/backup-tap/README.md

 13. Run `tanzu package installed list -n tap-install` and observe Reconciliation failures.
 14. Cleanup items
     * Delete the kapp-controller pod to fix reconciliation errors.
-These tend to get out of sync after a restore, deleting them and letting a new kapp-controller spawn helps overcome “Reconcile failed: the server is currently unable to handle the request (get pack…” errors
+These tend to get out of sync after a restore, deleting them and letting a new kapp-controller spawn helps overcome `“Reconcile failed: the server is currently unable to handle the request (get pack…”` errors
-        * run tanzu package installed list -n tap-install again
+        * Run `tanzu package installed list -n tap-install` again
-        * all but tap reconciled, I looked at the useful error and had to kick ootb-supply-chain-testing-scanning.
-After kicking tap, and it all succeeded.
-    * Deleted antrea controller based off some errors I saw, and let it respawn.
-        * `k delete pod -n kube-system antrea-controller-bb59f5fbf-x9np7`
-    * Deleted sourcescan to get past an error
-        * `kubectl -n development delete sourcescan tanzu-java-web-app`
+        * All but tap will reconcile.
+A metadata-store bearer token update is required next, TAP should reconcile fine after the TAP install update for that change.

 15. Update the metadata-store bearer token in tap-values.yaml.
-Find the token with:
+In the backup cluster, find the token with:

     ```
     SERVICE_ACCOUNT_SECRET_NAME=`kubectl get secrets -n metadata-store |grep metadata-store-read-client-token |sed 's/ .*//'`